TomHarrop/ird-5acc-paper/ms/introduction.md

 ## Introduction

 Rice produces grains on complex raceme inflorescences called panicles, which consist of a series of branches of different orders.
-The rachis is the main axis, and primary, secondary and tertiary branches form higher-order axes (Figure S1 **suppl-figure-panicle**).
+The rachis is the main axis, and primary, secondary and tertiary branches form higher-order axes (Figure S1 **PanicleStructure**).
 Grain yield in rice is linked to inflorescence branching, because the number of spikelets produced on the higher-order branches determines the number of grains per panicle [@doebleyMolecularGeneticsCrop2006; @xingGeneticMolecularBases2010; @olsenCropPlantsModels2013].
 Inflorescence size and architecture are key targets in selective breeding for improved rice grain yield and quality [@doustArchitecturalEvolutionIts2007; @wangBranchingRice2011], and as a result, these characteristics are different between domesticated and wild accessions.